Master Personal Finance with Notion: Create a Powerful Debt Reduction and Financial Goals Tracker

 1. Define specific financial goals such as:

-• Paying off a certain amount of debt within a targeted timeframe.
+• Paying down a certain amount of debt within a targeted timeframe.

 1. Write these goals on your Personal Finance Tracker page for quick reference.